CHIRAYU-365/Content_Singh/README.md

 - `/editor` – Content Creation Interface
 - `/settings` – Accessibility Settings Page

-**8. Development Guidelines
+8. Development Guidelines
-**•	- Follow consistent naming conventions (camelCase for JS, kebab-case for CSS)
+•	- Follow consistent naming conventions (camelCase for JS, kebab-case for CSS)
 •	- Use Prettier and ESLint for code formatting and linting
 •	- Branch naming: `feature/`, `bugfix/`, `hotfix/`
 - Pull requests should be peer-reviewed before merging

-**9. Known Issues / Limitations
+9. Known Issues / Limitations
-**•	- Limited support for some regional dialects
+•	- Limited support for some regional dialects
 •	- Accessibility settings may vary slightly across browsers

-**10. Changelog / Updates
+10. Changelog / Updates
-**v1.0.0 – Initial Release
+v1.0.0 – Initial Release
  - Launched core features: content creation, font customization, and accessibility support.

-**License
+License
-**This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 MIT License:

-Copyright (c) [year] [fullname]
+Copyright (c) [2025] [team_ace]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal